MartinBradbury/science_quiz/README.md

 |Restart Button | Click button to restart Test | Clicked restart | Test restarts | Pass  |
 Social Media | Click social media icons takes <br> user to social media site. | Clicked social media icons. | Navigated to social media. | Pass  |

 # Deployment

 *   The website has been deployed to GitHub pages.
-This was acomplished by following the detailed steps below:
+This was accomplished by following the detailed steps below:
-*   selecting settings in the github repositivry.
+*   selecting settings in the GitHub repository.
 ![selectsettings](assets/images/selectsettings.webp)

 *  Navigate to the Pages tab on the left hand side of the screen.
 ![pagestab](assets/images/pagestab.webp)

-*  Select deploy from branch in the source section and sesure the main branch is selected in the branch.
+*  Select deploy from branch in the source section and ensure the main branch is selected in the branch.
 ![deploy](assets/images/deploy.webp)

 *   Finally click the save button and the page will be deployed to GitHub Pages.